#1 Guide to Freight Broker Training in 2024

 Freight Broker Sales Training

-- How to leverage warm calling to get more clients.
-As well as how to leverage social media and social selling to connect with your target market
+- How to leverage warm calling to get more clients, social media and social selling.
+As well as how to find and connect with your target market

-- How to get a steady stream of warm referrals
+- Generating a steady stream of warm referrals

 - How to use the daisy chain approach to turn 1 shipper into 10 shipping clients